Dart-Code/Website/_docs/settings.md

 <br />
 Whether to automatically send a Hot Reload request during a debug session when saving files.

-- `never` - do not reload when saving.
+- `never` - Do not reload when saving.
-- `always` - reload for all saves, manual or automatic.
+- `always` - Reload for all saves, manual or automatic.
-- `manual` - only reload for manual saves (requires pressing Save explicitly if using autosave).
+- `manual` - Only reload for manual saves (requires pressing Save explicitly if using autosave).

 ## dart.flutterHotRestartOnSave
 **Default:** `true`.